 HarvardMed put together a great study on the effects that sleep can have on your health.
 It is definitely worth a skim, but here are some of the highlights:

 - People who habitually sleep less than six hours per night are much more likely to have a higher than average BMI, and that people who sleep eight hours have the lowest BMI.

 - Insufficient sleep is also associated with lower levels of leptin, a hormone that alerts the brain that it has enough food.
-As a result, poor sleep may result in food cravings even after we have eaten an adequate number of calories.
+As a result, poor sleep may result in food cravings even after I have eaten an adequate number of calories.